Apryed/CSGO-CFG/README.md

 ## Do I need it?
 Not exactly, but you can try it and decide for yourself it you want it or NEED it. :P

+## If you like it...
+Remember to leave a Star here and a comment on my profile.
+It will be much apreciated.

 ## Instructions:
 1. Download the proyect by going [here](../../releases) or [from mega](https://mega.nz/#F!PggQCKSI!13NWNAGvXvwu_fzZAzBNhg).
 2. Place the CFGs into your CSGO CFG folder ( ..\steamapps\common\Counter-Strike Global Offensive\csgo\cfg ).